markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

     // place fight function code block here . . .
   }
 ```
 Within the block of the `while` loop let's move all the code from our `fight()` function.
 Now when the `fight()` function is called, our robot will fight the enemy robot again until defeated.
 Another suggestion would be to remove the  `alert("Welcome to Battlebots!")` statement from our `fight()` function.
-This message will be redundant at the beginning of each fight so let's remove for now.
+This message will be unnecessary at the beginning of every fight so let's remove it for now.

 Let's run this code and see the results in the console: